DeltaXML/vscode-xslt-tokenizer/README.md

 This is a VSCode extension for the semantic highlighting of XSLT and XPath.

-Currently, conventional token types are used, semantic tokens will be added later.
+Currently, semantic token types are provided, semantic token modifiers will be added later.
 The tokens are used for XPath syntax highlighting, either for standalone XPath files or for XPath expressions embedded within XSLT.

 The XSLT demo file loaded in VSCode with the extension running: